-No depreciation has been provided on general fixed assets.
 The District has not maintained historical cost records for some of its capital asset inventory.
 Due to this lack of cost basis information, the District has valued certain equipment using the estimated historical costs of the capital asset calculated by back - trending.

-Deferred Outflows/Inflows of Resources - In addition to assets, the balance sheet will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenses/expenditures) until then.
+Deferred Outflows/Inflows of Resources - In addition to assets, the balance sheet includes a separate section for deferred outflows of resources.
+This separate financial statement element represents a consumption of fund balance that applies to a future period and so will not be recognized as an outflow of resources (expenses/expenditures) until then.

-In addition to liabilities, the balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenues) until that time.
+In addition to liabilities, the balance sheet includes a separate section for deferred inflows of resources.
+This separate financial statement element represents an acquisition of fund balance that applies to a future period and so will not be recognized as an inflow of resources (revenues) until that time.